-- ☑ all required documents to enter the country (passport, residence permit, and so on) - \blacksquare all the original documents you used to apply to the studies - ☑ private insurance policy - \square vaccination certificates - ☑ PC with charger for your studies (studying in Xamk requires the use of a computer) - ☑ headset for possible online classes - ☑ plug adapter for type F or C sockets (if needed)
+- ☑ all required documents to enter the country (passport, residence permit, and so on) - ☑ all the original documents you used to apply to your studies at Xamk - ☑ private insurance policy - ☑ vaccination certificates - ☑ PC with charger for your studies (studying in Xamk requires the use of a computer) - ☑ headset for possible online classes - ☑ plug adapter for type F or C sockets (if needed)

-- \square phone with a list of emergency contacts saved on it - ☑ power bank (optional) - ☑ basic medicines - ☑ some cash and your bank card.
-Payments in Finland are done mostly cashless.
+- ☑ phone with a list of emergency contacts saved on it - ☑ basic medicines - ☑ some cash and your bank card (payments in Finland are done mostly cashless).
 Visa and Mastercard are the most accepted.
-Make sure to not have any block preventing you from using your card abroad. - $\ensuremath{\boxtimes}$ proper clothes, shoes, and accessories - $\ensuremath{\boxtimes}$ basic hygiene products and other personal belongings - ☑ basic house essentials, such as a set of bed sheets, pillow cover, duvet cover, a towel.
-Do not bring too many things, just enough to live until buying these items in Finland.
+Make sure not to have any block preventing you from using your card abroad. - ☑ proper clothes, shoes, and accessories - ☑ basic hygiene products and other personal belongings - ☑ basic house essentials, such as a set of bed sheets, pillow cover, duvet cover, a towel.
+There is no need to bring too many things, just enough to live until buying these items in Finland.